Passeggiata 101: A Walk Through Rome’s Trastevere

 Backtrack a bit to the little piazza and take Bologna left until it empties into Via Benedetta.
 Go left.
 For beer lovers, this is where you can take a break.
 Via Benedetta is home to two of the best birrerias in Rome.
 On the right is Ma Che Siete Venuti A Fa, named for a football chant in the Roman dialect aimed at the losing team.
 Across the narrow road is Bir & Fud, a narrow bar lined with 30 taps of Italian craft beer and some of the best bar food in Trastevere.
 Like Ma Che, it’s owned by Manuele Colonna, considered the father of Rome’s craft beer explosion.

 At the other side of the piazza is Enoteca Ferrara, a very good wine bar.
 Walk to the right of Ferrara up Via del Moro.
 It’s a quiet commercial street.
 Window gaze at all the different globes in Polvere di Tempo at No. 59.
 Check out the illustrated sneakers in Acid Drop at No. 14.
-Go to No. 45 and thumb through some books at the small, independent Almost Corner Bookstore, one of the few English-language bookstores in Rome.
+Go to No. 45 and thumb through some books at the small, independent Almost Corner Bookstore.
+This is one of the few English-language bookstores in Rome.

 Speaking of Aldo Moro…